 The purpose and potential benefit of work experience will change depending on:

 - the stage an individual has reached on their legal pathway (whether to qualify as a solicitor or other legal career)

 The following examples may be useful when considering appropriate tasks to allocate to an individual, but are not intended to be definitive or restrictive.

 Tasks for an individual studying for A Levels

 - Shadowing fee-earners and attending appropriate meetings for the sole purpose of exposing them to a 'day as a solicitor'

-Tasks for those studying at degree level, or who have completed their degree
+Tasks for an individual studying at degree level, or who has completed their degree

 - Work as above

 - Working on example files, based on matters that have already been completed